Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 The application we are going to build today is called **Plugged**, a simple application that provides a list of buttons to trigger actions to interact with the Plug extension.

+A [live demo](http://demo.plugwallet.ooo/plugged/) is available, use the input fields to place your desired values 🎁 for testing!

 ## Requirements 🤔

 The guide assumes you have some basic knowledge of HTML, CSS and Javascript, we promise to keep it simple!